 - Hand tools, know what common tools are needed on your vehicle, and metric or standard.

-- Full-size spare tire, don’t even think of using a spare more than two smaller unless you enjoy overhauling axles and transfer cases.
-Tire plug kit, spray can of ether do blow tire beads on, seek experience to do so.
-Tire airing device.
+- Full-size spare tire, don’t even think of using a spare more than two smaller ones unless you enjoy overhauling axles and transfer cases.
+Tire plug kit, spray can of ether do blow tire beads on, seek experience to do so, or pick portable tire inflator for off-road tires.

 - Jumper Cables, 12 gauge electrical wire, mechanics wire, electrical tape, nylon zip ties, misc. hose clamps and of course duct tape.